 While these more typical patterns might be present every year, we can recognize that the last two school years have brought restrictions, distance learning, uncertainty and increased isolation.
 Some teens may have been overlooked because they weren’t in an in-person school setting.
 Some weren’t a good fit for distance learning and missed out on additional support they needed.
 We know that without early intervention, problems compound.
 So how can we best support our teens today?

 Emma was struggling and needed more support.
 Attending weekly therapy wasn’t enough to address all of the concerns she was experiencing.
 Maybe you know an “Emma” or a teen who was overlooked or unsupported last year.
 She needed more intensive treatment.
 This article may help you better understand and assess the needs of a teen in your life.
-This PDF will give you an idea of what to expect at ARMOR for teens: Intensive treatment for anxiety, depression, trauma-related mental health conditions.
+Click here to learn what to expect at ARMOR for teens: Intensive treatment for anxiety, depression, trauma-related mental health conditions.
 In-person and online.